Use the following libraries and common code resources compiled here to help you write flows.

 Dates

-use Vista standard formatting for Batch creation
+Use Vista standard formatting for batch creation:

-compare a date to the current day
+Compare a date to the current day:

-create a date variable, set it equal to an input value, and output it in a specific format
+Create a date variable, set it equal to an input value, and output it in a specific format:

-safely convert a value to a date, or default to today’s date
+Safely convert a value to a date, or default to today’s date:

-calculate the next closest Friday after a given date
+Calculate the next closest Friday after a given date:

 Note: Replace the example date with your date variable.

-calculate the last day in a month
+Calculate the last day in a month:

-calculate the last day in a week
+Calculate the last day in a week:

 Strings

-know if a string contains specified text
+Check if a string contains specified text:

-find the first position of a specified value
+Find the first position of a specified value:

-Will return a -1 if not found.
+Note: Will return a -1 if not found.

-convert to upper or lower case
+Convert to upper or lower case:

-Note: You should convert to lowercase or uppercase prior to string comparison!
+Note: You should convert to lowercase or uppercase prior to string comparison.
 For example, converting an email address, vendor name, or payment type name to lowercase prior to comparison will make it case-insensitive and protect you against capitalization errors.

 Lodash also gives us the following:

-return the length of the string
+Return the length of the string:

-delete or keep part of the string
+Delete or keep part of the string:

 slice() takes a startIndex and an optional endIndex and returns the string between the start and the end indexes.